Rats Under Decking In Spalding - Signs and Solutions

 • greasy smear marks along fence lines or lower walls

 Because rats tend to follow established routes, activity may become more consistent over time if access remains available.
+If you notice chewed crops and half-eaten vegetation, this can also indicate the presence of rodents.
+These food sources offer a high calorie intake for rats.

 Why Rats Nest Underneath Decking